SAP-samples/cloud-objectstore-java-sample/README.md

 #### Deploy the Application on Cloud Foundry

-  1. Login to Cloud Foundry by typing the below commands on command prompt
+  1. Logon to the Cloud Foundry environment using the following commands on the command prompt:
      ```
      cf api <api>
-     cf login -u <username> -p <password>
+     cf login
      ```
      `api` - [URL of the Cloud Foundry landscape](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/350356d1dc314d3199dca15bd2ab9b0e.html) that you are trying to connect to.

-     `username` - Email address of your sap.com account.
-     `password` - Your sap.com password

-     Select the org and space when prompted to.
+     Enter username, password, org and space when prompted to.
 For more information on the same refer [link](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/75125ef1e60e490e91eb58fe48c0f9e7.html#loio4ef907afb1254e8286882a2bdef0edf4).

-  2. Create the Cloud Foundry Object Store Service Instance
+  2. Create the Cloud Foundry ObjectStore Service Instance

-     The application is designed to run on multi-cloud platforms.
-In the current scope the application can run on AWS, GCP and OpenStack landscapes.

      - To run the application on AWS landscape, create a service by executing the below command: